cisco-en-programmability/terraform-provider-dnacenter/docs/resources/pnp_device_site_claim.md

 ~>**Warning:**
 This resource does not represent a real-world entity in Cisco DNA Center, therefore changing or deleting this resource on its own has no immediate effect.
 Instead, it is a task part of a Cisco DNA Center workflow.
-It is executed on DNACenter without any additional verification.
+It is executed in DNACenter without any additional verification.
+It does not check if it was executed before or if a similar configuration or action already existed previously.

 Most commonly, this resource is used together with [site](./site.md) and [pnp_device](./pnp_device.md) to claim a device.